DaveAUni/EnergyPovertyReproAss1/README.md

 The code is as the file https://github.com/DaveAUni/EnergyPovertyReproAss1/blob/main/GitEnergyPovertyUpload.ipynb

 This can be recreated in Google Colab as the link  https://colab.research.google.com/github/DaveAUni/EnergyPovertyReproAss1/blob/main/GitEnergyPovertyUpload.ipynb
-Or by searching Google Colab for
+Or by searching Google Colab for:  https://github.com/DaveAUni/EnergyPovertyReproAss1/blob/main/GitEnergyPovertyUpload.ipynb

 The original Jupyter Notebook version is also included as file JupyterNotebookCreatedEnergyPovertyUpload.ipynb